suffolklibraries/lgc/content/collections/events/social-action-workshop-21-04.md

   This event is run by Rock Paper Scissors, for more infromaion please visit:

   [https://www.rockpaperscissors.org.uk/](https://www.rockpaperscissors.org.uk/)
+attendance_information: 'Ages 11 - 18 years'
 ---
-Join Rock Paper Scissors this Easter holiday for art classes all about making your mark, no matter your age.
+Join Rock Paper Scissors this Easter holiday for art classes all about making your mark.